manakmishra/OtakuFix/README.md

 ### Known Issues

 - Favourites screen does not update with the recently favourited Manga sometimes.
-- Reader screen not getting access to the chapter images so Manga cannot be read in-app yet.
 - Settings page not yet implemented.